AlexisTarango1/AutoSenseAI/README.md

 **AutoSenseAI** is a backend application designed to simulate real-time monitoring and diagnostics of HVAC sensor data in smart building environments.
 It models how predictive maintenance and anomaly detection workflows could operate using lightweight backend logic.

-> ⚠️ **Note:** This project is currently a work in progress.
-Core backend functionality is complete.
+> **Note:** This project is currently a work in progress.
 Diagnostic logic, frontend UI, and extended features are actively being developed.

 ---

 ## Features

 - Flask-style backend with RESTful API endpoints
 - Full CRUD operations for managing HVAC devices